masutaka/gist_updater/README.md

 ## Description

-Updates your Gist files which are defined in YAML
+Updates your Gist files defined in YAML

 ## Installation